AM-rgb/Projects/README.md

-The projects I have worked on so far in ML and Deep learning.
+The projects I have worked on so far in Machine learning and Deep learning.